jczimm/audio-analyzer/README.md

 │   ...
 ├── packager.json			Used by `electron-builder` for packaging the application │   ...
-├── src/					Application source
+├── scripts/              Shell/batch scripts used by the application build/packaging pipeline ├── src/					Application source
 │   │   ...
 │   ├── index.html		Electron app entry point